top of page

 • 3 min read

-And that’s exactly why it needs to be said.
+And that’s exactly why it needs to be discussed.

-We talk about developing female rugby league players properly…
+We often talk about developing female rugby league players properly.
+Yet, we ignore a fundamental question:

 👉 Are we actually giving them the right tools?